 How Long Does It Take To Become Fluent in a Language?

 There’s no definitive answer to this question since it depends on each learner’s language proficiency, motivation, and learning style.
-However, on average, it takes around 600 hours of study to achieve an “advanced” level of fluency in Italian.
+However, on average, it takes around 500 hours of study to achieve a solid “basic fluency” level in Italian.
 Of course, you can learn more or less depending on how much time and effort you put into your studies.

 It may seem like a lot, but keep in mind that even native speakers need to practice regularly to maintain their language skills.